loader image

 %

-of community-based supervisions orders with an unpaid work condition supervised by the Justice Service, from 70% the previous year.
+of community-based supervision orders supervised by the Justice Service were successfully completed – an increase of 11% from the previous year.

 Investing in Skills and Jobs